Uberspace/cachet_netbox_sync/README.md

 1. get a cachet API token by visiting `/dashboard/user`
 2. get a netbox readonly API token by visiting `/admin/users/token/`
-3. copy `config.ini.example` and edit it according to the docs below
+3. copy `config.example.ini` and edit it according to the docs below
 4. if you decided to leave the API tokens out of the config file, make sure `CACHET_TOKEN` and `NETBOX_TOKEN` are defined in your environment.
 5. run `cachet_netbox_sync -c config.ini`